-The Association of Registered Graphic Designers represents over 3,800 design practitioners, including firm owners, freelancers, managers, educators and students.
+The Association of Registered Graphic Designers is Canada's largest professional Association for graphic design professionals with 4,000 Members, including firm owners, freelancers, managers, in-house designers, educators and students.

 Registered Graphic Designer and RGD are Official Marks adopted by the Association (advertised in Vol. 48, No. 2460 of the Trade-marks Journal on December 19, 2001) and it is an offence under federal trade-marks law to use them without the Association's written authorization.

 The RGD and Registered Graphic Designer designations are signals of quality and competence to the profession, public and government.
 Successful candidates have met a rigorous set of standards that includes documented levels of relevant, professional education and experience as well as competence in the areas of business, design principles, research and ethics demonstrated through the successful completion of RGD's certification process, which includes an online multiple choice test and a virtual 1/2 hour portfolio presentation.

 Our vision is for a graphic design profession that is broadly valued for its contribution to life, commerce and society.